DeveTe5t/nodejs-course/06-NOC/README.md

 # dev
 1. Clone the env.template file to .env
+2. Clone the env.test.template file to .env.test
-2. Set up the environment variables
+3. Set up the environment variables in .env and .env.test
 ```
 PORT=3000